masasam/dotfiles/README.md

 - Unless your PC breaks, arch linux is a rolling release so you don't have to reinstall it.

-  Even if it gets broken, I made a [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) so I can return in half an hour and it's unbeatable.
+  Even if it gets broken, I made a [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) so I can return in 1 hour and it's unbeatable.

 - Arch linux is good because it is difficult for my PC's development environment to be old packages.